blockbridge/blockbridge-simulator/README.md

 # blockbridge-simulator
 Blockbridge Storage Simulator.

 The Blockbridge simulator is a full version of the Blockbridge storage stack.
 It is considered a *simulator* because it runs as a Docker container, uses loopback file-based thin devices by default, and is generally limited in performance.
-It is ideal for demonstration or testing purposes as it runs anywhere Docker runs, including Docker for Mac and Docker Toolbox.
+It is ideal for demonstration or testing purposes as it runs anywhere Docker runs, including Docker Toolbox.

 The Blockbridge stack is split into control plane and data plane "nodes".
 A management node is required for management, and a storage node is required for data access.